 Incomplete and complete skin sections

-The image shows that the initial sections were not completely revealed.
+The image on this page shows that the initial sections were not completely revealed.
 This may have been due to poor embedding or shallow facing.
 The variety of sectioning protocols for derms is mind-boggling, not to mention the diversity of stains.
 Add an overly-cautious dermatopathologist (every laboratory has one) and the copious amount of recuts and deepers are sure to drive histotechs out of the laboratory!
 But for those who can't resist the challenges, the following information may make it easier to work with skins.